-Employee Business Expense Reimbursements.-
+Employee Business Expense Reimbursements.-Reimbursements

-Reimbursements for employee business expenses should be reported as follows:
+for employee business expenses

+should be reported as follows:

 - Generally, payments made under an accountable plan are excluded from the employee's gross income and are not required to be reported on Form W-2.
 However, if you pay a per diem or mileage allowance, and the amount paid exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
 The excess amount is subject to income tax withholding, social security, Medicare, and Federal unemployment taxes.
-Report the amount treated as substantiated (i.e., the nontaxable portion) in box 13 using code "L." - Payments made under a nonaccountable plan are reportable as wages on Form W-2 and are subject to income tax withholding, social security, Medicare, and Federal unemployment taxes.
+Report the amount treated as substantiated (i.e., the nontaxable portion) in box 13 using code L. - Payments made under a nonaccountable plan are reportable as wages on Form W-2 and are subject to income tax withholding, social security, Medicare, and Federal unemployment taxes.

-For more information on accountable plans, amounts treated as substantiated under a per diem or mileage allowance, the standard mileage rate, the per diem substantiation method, and the high-low substantiation method, see Regulations section 1.62-2, Rev. Proc.
-91-67, 1991-2 C.B.
-887, Rev. Proc.
-93-21, 1993-13 I.R.B.
-11, Pub.
-463, Travel, Entertainment, and Gift Expenses, and Pub.
+For more information on accountable plans, nonaccountable plans, nonaccountable plans, amounts treated as substantiated under a per diem or mileage allowance, the standard mileage rate, the per diem substantiation method, and the high-low substantiation method, see Regulations section 1.62-2; Rev. Proc.
+92-104, 1992-2 C.B.
+583; Rev. Proc.
+93-21, 1993-1 C.B.
+529; Pub.
+463, Travel, Entertainment, and Gift Expenses; and Pub.
 1542, Per Diem Rates.